Human Resource Development

 │Surveys and Verification Relating to Utilization and Development of Human Resources

 In off-the-job training, questionnaires are given to employees every time they attend a training session, and their requests and opinions are used to help make improvements in the following fiscal year and beyond.
-In on-the-job training, when employees register for the Career Challenge System (described below), they can register their opinions about the system itself.
+In on-the-job training, when employees register for the Career Plan System (described below), they can register their opinions about the system itself.
 Furthermore, when the company establishes new systems, it verifies the system through prior interviews and trial runs with the aim of achieving more effective operation.

 │Main Human Resource Development Programs